Frank Borman: Project Gemini

 When the Chief of the Flight Crew Operations, Mercury Seven astronaut Deke Slayton, drew up a tentative schedule of Project Gemini flights, he assigned Mercury Seven astronaut Alan Shepard command of the first crewed flight, Gemini 3, with Next Nine astronaut Tom Stafford as his co-pilot.
 Mercury Seven astronaut Gus Grissom would command the backup crew, with Borman as his co-pilot.
 Under the crew rotation system Slayton devised, the backup crew of one mission would become the prime of the third mission after.
 Borman would therefore become the co-pilot of Gemini 6, which was planned as a long-duration fourteen-day mission.

 An Apollo mission to the Moon was expected to take at least a week, so one of the objectives of Project Gemini was to test the ability of the crew and spacecraft components to operate in space for that length of time.
 When Shepard was grounded in October 1963, Grissom and Borman became the prime crew of Gemini 3.
 Grissom invited Borman to his house to talk to him about the mission, and after a long discussion, decided that he could not work with Borman.
 According to Gene Cernan, "the egos of Grissom and Borman were too big to fit into a single spacecraft".
 Slayton therefore replaced Borman with John Young.

 Slayton still wanted Borman for the two-week flight, which had now slipped to Gemini 7, so Borman was assigned as backup commander of Gemini 4, with Jim Lovell as his co-pilot.
-This was officially announced on July 27, 1964, and their assignment to Gemini7 followed on July 1, 1965, with Ed White and Michael Collins as their backups.
+This was officially announced on July 27, 1964, and their assignment to Gemini 7 followed on July 1, 1965, with Ed White and Michael Collins as their backups.
 Borman was one of four members of his group chosen to command their first missions, the others being McDivitt, Neil Armstrong, and Elliot See, although See was killed in a jet crash three months before his mission.
 Prime and backup crews trained for the mission together, and Borman found the experience as a backup valuable, amounting to a dress rehearsal of their own mission.

-That Gemini7 would last for fourteen days was known from the beginning, and gave Borman time to prepare.
+That Gemini 7 would last for fourteen days was known from the beginning, and gave Borman time to prepare.
 To keep fit, he and Lovell jogged 2 to 3 mi a day, and played handball after work.
 They visited the McDonnell Aircraft plant in St. Louis, Missouri, where their spacecraft was built.
 At 8076 lb, it was 250 lb heavier than any previous Gemini spacecraft.
 Special procedures were developed for the stowage of consumables and garbage.
 A lightweight space suit was developed to make the astronauts more comfortable.